What Is Space Management?

 - Should these assets be tracked by workspace or employee?

-Along with the user/employee data, it is important that both the facility manager and IWMS software vendor have an understanding of current day-to-day processes.
+Along with the user/employee data, it's important that both the facility manager and IWMS software vendor have an understanding of current day-to-day processes.
 What is your current reporting structure?
-What details do you currently collect and how useful are they?
+What details do you currently collect, and how useful are they?
 This will not only help establish what metrics you should be analyzing, it will also help your software vendor identify ways in which your software could be used to improve on current processes.
 These needs will vary with each company’s unique needs.

 3. The Tools

-The benefits of investing in a space management software tool are realized from day one, where you begin to build an accurate picture of who is using what and where.
-As you build on this data, you will start to identify trends, which will help you in determining how to manage future changes.
+The benefits of investing in a space management software tool are realized from Day One, where you begin to build an accurate picture of who is using what and where.
+As you build on this data, you will start to identify trends, which will help you determine how to manage future changes.
 For many, analysis and planning reveal that reallocating space and repurposing poorly used space will avoid moving to a new facility.
 Coupling your space management software with other tools such as mobile applications, asset management, and move management modules, offer further in-depth analysis.

 As companies seek out new and innovative ways to expand their businesses while also cutting costs, many are realizing the added value of investments in tools such as facility management software.
 Adopting new technologies such as space management software offer us a better understanding of our business practices, realizing new opportunities in the process.
 With the right information and arsenal of tools, we set ourselves up for accomplishing organizational goals that before seemed far-reaching or unattainable.